eusoubrasileiro/stocks/Progress.md

 - [ ] Try to tune backtesting parameters like stop time etc.
 - [ ] Is 56% accuracy enough for proffiting?

-2. `Pytorch NN Local Model`  Assuming 56% validation accuracy isn't enough for proffiting.
-Did some tests moving from Global to Local model fitting.
+2. `Pytorch NN Local Models`  Assuming P50:56% validation accuracy isn't enough for proffiting.
+Did some tests moving from Global to Local models fitting.
 Using months or weeks to predict days or minutes.
-Besides that made some cross-validations using the draft code above, but added additional samples with size of prediction vector (90 minutes) to check real accuracy of model.
+Besides that made some cross-validations using the draft code above, but added additional samples with size of prediction vector (90 minutes) to check accuracy of model when on real-world use.
 Those samples were used to measure accuracy on data just after the validation data, simulating "future" data.
+Two models were trainned, the second using half the data for training/validation it gave a P50:72%  accuracy.
+That suggests that validation accuracy alone can be used to divide good from bad predictions (1000 simulations), used cut-off of 95% on the first validation score.
+Parameters : [ntrain= 4*60*5 week, ntest = 90 1:30 hours, nacc = 90 1:30 hours].

+Thoughts:
+Generalization of the general parameters for the **Model** can be done by cross-validation on sequential folds.
+Efficience of Application/Use of the **Model** on local is another subject/matter/problem.
-Preliminar results suggests that validation accuracy alone cannot be used to divide good from bad predictions.
-Following that logic, it seems that, a better way to evalute (cross-validate) the effective *local* generalization of the model is to use a 3 split on each fold (train, test, accuracy).
+Following that logic, it seems that, a better way to evalute (cross-validate) the effective *local* generalization of the model is to use this 3 split on each fold (train, test, accuracy).
+But the 3rd piece of the fold cannot (accuracy) be used to control/early-stop the training.

 - [ ] Hyperperameter `GridSearchCV` for `number layers, train-score ratio, train+score size` for start.
+- [x] Create method `fineTune` to train the model without validation samples.